 CFNU The collaborated with Mike Villeneuve to prepare Safe а Staffing Deck which was launched in Mav 2016 during Nurses' Week.
-The Safe Staffing Deck provides a readily adaptable and understandable resource for the
+The Safe Staffing Deck provides a readily adaptable and understandable resource for the evidence on safe staffing, accumulated over two decades.
+The resource provides ready-made materials for potential use in presentations to provincial policy makers.
+We know that tool has already proven useful in Newfoundland where it was used to support a presentation being made by RNUNL to their provincial government.

-Every year the House of Commons Standing Committee on Finance invites submissions through a pre-budget consultation process.
+Finance Committee Submission August 2016 Every year the House of Commons Standing Committee on Finance invites submissions through a pre-budget consultation process.
 The focus of the 2016 consultation was on promoting federal measures and actions which would help people of Canada, Canadian businesses and communities throughout Canada.